 My Website Has Been Hacked.
 What Should I do?

 Each day, thousands of websites are compromised by internet hackers.
-These stealthy intrusions are often invisible, but the damage they havoc is far from benign.
+These stealthy intrusions are often invisible, but the damage they cause is far from benign.
 Just visiting a hacked site makes computers susceptible to dangerous code.
 Once infected, some of these viruses can record user keystrokes and can even steal the login information for financial transactions.

 You may not believe your website is a target, but any weakness is a potential opportunity for cybercriminals.
 Websites which are not fully up-to-date are wide open for attack.
-In fact, automated tools exist such that hackers can crawl the web in search of unsecure websites and infect them with malicious code.
+In fact, automated tools exist so hackers can crawl the web in search of unsecure websites and infect them with malicious code.
 Don’t be a victim!

 Our team at WishDesk points out some clues that indicate whether or not your website has been compromised.
 If you have been hacked, let’s see what you can do to rescue your website and prevent further attacks.